jimasp/behave-vsc/README.md

 - Includes two-way step navigation
 - Built with the native Visual Studio Code Test API
 - Tested on Linux and Windows

-## Pre-release v0.4.0

-- On each update please check the release notes for any breaking changes.
 - [Release notes](https://github.com/jimasp/behave-vsc/releases)

 ---